Azure/data-landing-zone/README.md

 #### Azure DevOps

-If you want to use Azure DevOps Pipelines for deploying the resources, you need to create an Azure Resource Manager service connection.
+If you want to use Azure Pipelines for deploying the resources, you need to create an Azure Resource Manager service connection.
 To do so, execute the following steps:

 1. First, you need to create an Azure DevOps Project.
 Instructions can be found [here](https://docs.microsoft.com/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page).
 1. In Azure DevOps, open the **Project settings**.